|Board of Social Work|

 Own Your Future: Virginia's Long-Term Care Awareness Campaign

-IMPORTANT!
+IMPORTANT PRACTICE INFORMATION!
 If you work in a non-exempt setting, you are required to be licensed at the appropriate level or under board approved supervision in order to provide social work services to clients in Virginia in accordance with § 54.1-3701 of the Code of Virginia.
 For a list of exemptions from licensure, please review the Laws Governing Social Work by clicking here.

 Important Information from the Board of Social Work: Registration of Supervision.
 Applicants for Registration of Supervision towards LCSW or Licensed Clinical Social Worker by Examination may now begin the application process online.